ConductorTechnologies/cioapps/README.md

 ### Descriptions folder

-The folder `descriptions` contains a list of markdown files that are used to populate the app descriptions on the cards in the Companion app Plugins page.
-The markdown files are named after the app's name, and the contents of the file are used as the description.
+The folder `descriptions` contains text files that are used to populate the app descriptions on the cards in the Companion app Plugins page.
+The files are named after the app's name, and the contents of the file are used as the description.
+They have the `.md` extension, but they are not treated as markdown files in the app.

 ### Instructions folder

-The folder `instructions` contains a list of markdown files that are used to populate the app instructions on the popup cards that appear after a plugin has been installed.
-The markdown files are named after the app's name, and the contents of the file are used as the instructions.
+The folder `instructions` contains markdown files that are used to populate the app instructions on the popup cards that appear after a plugin has been installed.
+The files are named after the app's name, and the contents of the file are used as the instructions.
+They are treated as Markdown files in the app, however it is not recommended to use all Markdown features, as only some are recognized for styling.
+In particular, it's best not to use any other headers than `###`.
+See the files in the folder for examples.